Microsoft/azure-docs.pt-pt/articles/hdinsight/hdinsight-migrate-from-windows-to-linux.md

 #### <a name="direct-copy-between-blobs-in-azure-storage"></a>Cópia direta entre os blobs no armazenamento do Azure

-Em alternativa, talvez queira usar o `Start-AzureStorageBlobCopy` cmdlet do PowerShell do Azure para copiar blobs entre contas de armazenamento fora do HDInsight.
+Em alternativa, talvez queira usar o `Start-AzStorageBlobCopy` cmdlet do PowerShell do Azure para copiar blobs entre contas de armazenamento fora do HDInsight.
 Para obter mais informações, consulte como gerir a secção de Blobs do Azure de utilizar o Azure PowerShell com armazenamento do Azure.

 ## <a name="client-side-technologies"></a>Tecnologias do lado do cliente